schrodinger/infra-tester/README.md

 In the above test summary:
 - `TestPlanName` is obtained from the `name` property of `test_plan` in the yaml config.
 - `TestName` corresponds to the `name` of each test defined in the test plan.
-- `PlanAssertion1`, `PlanAssertion2`, and so on refers to assertions in the plan step.
+- `PlanAssertion1`, `PlanAssertion2`, and so on refers to name (if defined, else assertion type) of the assertions in the plan step.
-- `ApplyAssertion1`, `ApplyAssertion2`, and so on refers to assertions in the apply step.
+- `ApplyAssertion1`, `ApplyAssertion2`, and so on refers to name (if defined, else assertion type) of the assertions in the apply step.

 As seen in the test summary, Plan and Apply tests are separated so you can run them separately using `-test.run` flag.